chabb/museum/README.md

 # How do I run it?

-You'll need to install the dependencies and build the repo
+You'll need to install the dependencies and build the application

-##Install dependencies
+## Install dependencies
 ```sh
 npm i
 ```